 What is an Emergency Fund?

-It’s a sum of money that is set aside for an unexpected expense, a financial shortfall, or other unexpected situation.
-Most consumers prefer to have an emergency fund setup in the form of a savings account, but how you set aside this sum of money is completely based on what works for your household.
+It's a sum of money (like a $1,000 starter emergency fund or 3-6 months of expenses) that is set aside for an unexpected expense, a financial shortfall, or other unexpected situation.
+Most consumers prefer to have an emergency fund setup in the form of a savings or money market account, but how you set aside this sum of money is completely based on what works for your household.

 Here are some simple ways to build up money without stressing out or sacrificing the necessities in life:

-- Grocery Shopping Adjustments – Most households spend the brunt of their non-fixed expenses on groceries.
-Take advantage of meal planning and matching coupons to store sales to fully peg down a consistent savings in your grocery bill.
+Most households spend the brunt of their non-fixed expenses on groceries.
+Take advantage of meal planning and matching coupons to store sales to fully create a consistent savings in your grocery bill.
 The money you save by using a more organized shopping list needs to be deposited into that emergency fund account.

 No matter how tedious, time consuming or overwhelming it may seem to build your emergency fund; one thing is for certain, when you see the cash getting higher and higher as you implement the strategies listed above, you will start to feel more self-confident and successful as you reach your emergency fund goals.